BestTimesToVisit.com Logo

 Airport Taxis (Livingstone & Victoria Falls Airport)

 These are the most straightforward way to get from the airports to your accommodation in Livingstone (Zambia) or Victoria Falls town (Zimbabwe).
-Taxis are readily available outside the arrivals terminals and can be pre-booked for convenience.
+They are readily available upon arrival and can be pre-booked for convenience.

-Cost:Approximately $30-$50 USD one-way from Livingstone Airport to town, and $50-$70 USD from Victoria Falls Airport (Zimbabwe) to town.
-Prices are negotiable, especially if traveling in a group.
+Cost:Approximately $30-$50 USD from Livingstone Airport to town, $50-$70 USD from Victoria Falls Airport to town.
+Prices can vary based on negotiation and time of day.

 Shared Taxis / Minibuses (Local)